 To get your Paydex score for free, you can sign up with Nav and they will provide access to monitoring services that help focus on business credit.

 What is a good business credit score?

-D&B provides business credit score range from 1 to 100, with higher numbers reflecting better risk profiles.
+D&B provides business credit scores ranging from 1 to 100, with higher numbers reflecting better risk profiles.
 A score of 80 or above means your company represents the best possible investment and will likely never need another loan!